Petasites japonicus: Toxicity

 Like other Petasites species, fuki contains pyrrolizidine alkaloids (PAs) which have been associated with cumulative damage to the liver and tumor formation.
 It also contains the carcinogenic PA petasitenine.
 The concentration of hepatotoxic PAs can be reduced to a concentration below detection limits with a proper extraction process.
 Since many alkaloids are bitter, traditional methods of preparation may have evolved to remove them.

 Animal studies

 Certain extracts of Petasites japonicus have found to be anti-inflammatory in a study of asthma in mice.
-Based on additional studies in mice, the plant may contain blood plasma and hepatic lipid-lowering and antioxidant compounds.
+Additional studies in mice suggest the plant may contain blood plasma and hepatic lipid-lowering and antioxidant compounds.